kezabelle/django-adminlinks/docs/index.rst

 Please do!

 The project is hosted on `GitHub`_ in the `kezabelle/django-adminlinks`_ repository.
-The main branch is *master*, but all work is carried out on *develop* and merged in.
+The main branch is *master*.

 Bug reports and feature requests can be filed on the repository's `issue tracker`_.